monurcan/SummerSchoolChallenge/README.md

 ## Preparing for the challenge

 Please download the [challenge image data](http://fungi.compute.dtu.dk:8080/downloads/FungiImages.zip) before the challenge.
 It is 13 GB of data.
+Place the data on a cluster that you will have access to during the challenge.

 ## Team logins